The Difference Between Super-DOMAs and Mini-DOMAs

 Accordingly, the objectives of Super-DOMAs are substantially greater than those of Mini-DOMAs such as Proposition 8 and Measure 36.
 While the latter speak just to marriage and are silent about relationship arrangements such as civil unions, domestic partnerships, and reciprocal benefits, the former aspire to insure that same-sex pairs can be nothing other than complete legal strangers to one another.
 In short, Mini-DOMAs preserve the word “marriage” exclusively for opposite-sex couples, but not necessarily the attributes of civil marriage.
 Whereas, the goal of Super-DOMAs is to restrict the word and all of its attributes to heterosexual pairs.
 Thus, lesbian and gay couples in California domestic partnerships or in Oregon civil unions inherit from each other under state intestacy law, may adopt or sue for custody of or visitation with minor children of the couple, and enjoy a plethora of other rights comparable to those of civil marriage, regardless of the constitutional Mini-DOMAs.
 Yet same-sex pairs in Super-DOMA jurisdictions like Virginia may not benefit from any such attributes of marriage.

-As a result, the variation in rights between gay-marriage-mecca Massachusetts and Proposition-8 California is minuscule compared with the difference between Super-DOMA and many Mini-DOMA jurisdictions.
+As a result, the variation in rights between gay-marriage-mecca Massachusetts and Measure-36 Oregon is minuscule compared with the difference between Super-DOMA and many Mini-DOMA jurisdictions.